oceanprotocol-archive/tech-spikes-2017-to-2019/17-permissionless-incentive/README.md

 	* reward distribution smart contract can lower the winning probability for miners with such abnormal transaction history.
 * **Complex Case: attack from many controlled accounts or a ring of actors**
 	* it becomes extremely difficult to recognize those controlled accounts in this scenario, because all of them seem to be normal;
-	* instead, Ocean can monitor the abnormal download stats for miners and properly scale down the factor of download transactions in calculating the probability of receiving network reward.
+	* instead, Ocean can monitor the abnormal download stats for providers and properly scale down the factor of download transactions in calculating the probability of receiving network reward.

-Overall, Ocean need to create a fair policy to distribute reward tokens to all miners with equal probability, who contribute dataset and serve the access requests in the network.
+Overall, Ocean need to create a fair policy to distribute reward tokens to all providers, who contribute dataset and serve the access requests in the network.

+### 3.5.4 Sybil Verifiers Attack

+It is possible that an attacker registers many verifiers accounts and tries to control or manipulate the verification results.
+The solution to this attack include two folds:

+* **Skin-in-the-game**: each verifier needs to put in a non-negligible stake, which could cost a lot for attackers to create many fake verifier accounts.
+* **Random Selection**: for each verification task, Ocean keeper contract will **randomly choose** verifiers for each task.
+Therefore, even though attacker may control some verifier accounts, they have no way to guarantee that those accounts will be selected when challenged.

+# 4. Token Design in Transaction Layer

-# 4. Incentive in Curation Layer
+# 5. Token Design in Curation Layer

 Ocean needs to motivate the community to curate high-quality dataset in a more decentralized way.
 To do so, each dataset can have corresponding bonding curve so that the community can stake and unstake on the dataset and make a profit.

-## 4.1 Architecture
+## 5.1 Architecture

 The bonding curves is an automated market maker that accept reserve token deposit and mint bonded tokens at the price set by the curve; similarly, it can burn bonded token and return reserved token as the exchange.
 More details can be found in [POC of bonding curve](../02-signaling-mechanism/1-bonding-curve)